Alexander Frei: International career

 Frei represented Switzerland at Under-18s, Under-19s and Under-21s levels.
 He played his Swiss U-18s debut on 25 October 1995 in the 5-1 away defeat against the French Under-18s.
 His Under-21 debut was on 3 September 1999 in the 3-1 away win against Denmark.

-Frei played his debut as full international on 24 March 2001, being substituted in, during the 1–1 away draw against the Republic of Yugoslavia during the World Cup qualification Group 1 match.
+Frei played his debut as full international on 24 March 2001, being substituted in, during the 1–1 away draw against the FR Yugoslavia during the World Cup qualification Group 1 match.
 In the following match, four days later, Frei scored his first three goals for the national team in the 5–0 home win against Luxembourg.

 Frei played for Switzerland at Euro 2004.
 In a group match against England, he was caught on camera appearing to spit at Steven Gerrard.
 Although no action was taken at the time, Frei was later charged and given a provisional 15-day suspension by UEFA.

 He scored six times in 2006 FIFA World Cup qualification, including a second-minute penalty in the second leg of the play-off against Turkey which his team won on away goals.
 At the finals in Germany, Frei was Man of the match in the 2–0 group stage win over Togo in Dortmund, opening the scoring from Tranquillo Barnetta's 17th-minute cross.
 He concluded a win by the same score against South Korea in the next game to send Switzerland through as group winners.
 This goal was controversial as referee Horacio Elizondo overruled a judgement of offside by his assistant.

 On 30 May 2008, in Switzerland's final preparation match before co-hosting UEFA Euro 2008, Frei scored twice in a 3–0 friendly win over Liechtenstein.
 This moved him to 35 goals for the Switzerland national team, surpassing the record of Kubilay Türkyilmaz.
 However, within the first half of the opening match of the tournament, Frei was injured while captaining the Swiss team and missed the rest of the tournament due to a torn knee ligament in his left knee after a challenge from Czech defender Zdeněk Grygera.
 He decided to remain with the team to show his support.
 He later underwent surgery.

 In a Euro 2012 qualifier at home against Wales, he was booed by his own fans throughout the match, even though Switzerland won the match 4–1.
 When he was finally substituted the fans in the home sector booed him repeatedly.
 On 5 April 2011, he decided to quit from the national squad after being criticised again following a 0–0 draw with Bulgaria on 26 March for the Euro 2012 qualifying match.